cis241-w21/class-material/minilabs/minilab00.md

 3. Start up the VPN.
 Follow the
    [VPN instructions](https://www.gvsu.edu/it/downloading-installing-and-setting-up-pulse-secure-for-222.htm).
    You only need to download/install 1x.
+After that if you want to connect you just need to run it.
+If you are on campus in an academic building, the VPN is typically not necessary.

 4. Try connecting via ssh.
-Type into the terminal `ssh userid@35.39.165.xx` where `xx` is a number between 61 and 91.
+Type into the terminal `ssh userid@35.39.165.xx` where `xx` is a number between 61 and 91 and `userid` is whatever your GVSU username is.

    Each of these #s correspond to a different physical computer in the EOS lab (these are for eos01 through eos31).